 The FMCSA requires all carriers to be insured.
 Trucks that haul freight must carry between $750 thousand and $5 million in insurance coverage.
 The amount of coverage a trucker must carry depends on what is being hauled.
 However, this insurance coverage is not coverage per person, but per incident.

 The weight of truck and the material that is hauled determines the coverage.
 For instance, carriers that weigh under 10,001 pounds and haul non-hazardous freight have to be insured for $300 thousand.

 Speeding around a curve causes many accidents.

-When it comes to compensation for accident injuries and deaths caused by large trucks, the amount compensated is multiplied by the thousands of crashes each year.
+When it comes to compensation for truck accident injuries and deaths caused by large trucks, the amount compensated is multiplied by the thousands of crashes each year.
 However, the average cost is higher than $3 million for a crash that results in fatalities.
-Awards for accidents that result in an injury can be lower but depend on the injury and costs associated with it.
+Awards for an injury from a truck accident can be lower but depend on the injury and costs associated with it.

 How Truck Accident Injuries Are Calculated

 Those who have been injured as a result of an at-fault truck driver or trucking company can face enormous medical bills, an extended recovery period that is unpredictable in length and may even face a drastic life change.
 In addition, lost time from work or the inability to go back to work can compound expenses and result in a life different from what the person experienced before the accident.

 Rehabilitation can be long and arduous.